-This manual was created through a partnership between Disabled Sports USA and USA Archery to help archery instructors incorporate archers of all abilities into existing archery programs.
-This partnership is a part of Disabled Sports USA’s Adapt2Achieve program, which aims to strengthen and develop community-based sports programs through adaptive sports training and education initiatives.
+This manual was created through a partnership between MOVE UNITED and USA Archery to help archery instructors incorporate archers of all abilities into existing archery programs.
+This partnership is a part of MOVE UNITED’s Adapt2Achieve program, which aims to strengthen and develop community-based sports programs through adaptive sports training and education initiatives.

 In addition to the Adaptive Archery Manual, through generous grant funding from VA Adaptive Sports, USA Archery also created a library of helpful video content on topics such as shooting with a mouthtab, prosthetic, shoulder release, and how to make a mouthtab, etc.

 The VA Office of National Veterans Sports Programs & Special Events provides a monthly assistance allowance for disabled Veterans training in Paralympic sports, as well as certain disabled Veterans selected for or competing with the national Olympic Team, as authorized by 38 U.S.C.
 322(d) and Section 703 of the Veterans’ Benefits Improvement Act of 2008.

 USA Archery follows World Archery event rules and conforms to the International Paralympic Committee (IPC) and United States Olympic & Paralympic Committee (USOPC) guidelines.

 To review the World Archery rule book please visit www.worldarchery.org/rules.

 A wide variety of adaptive archery opportunities exist, starting with recreational and developmental programs, to competitive events at the local, state, national and international levels, including the Paralympic Games and World Archery Para Championships.
 For more information on upcoming event opportunities, visit the USA Archery sanctioned event schedule.